zhol0777/is-this-good/README.md

 ### Firmware Support

-Being able to reprogram your keyboard with your preferred key layout or fun features is one of the significant benefits of having a fancier keyboard than the $
+Being able to reprogram your keyboard with your preferred key layout or fun features is one of the significant benefits of having a fancier keyboard.
+If programming custom key layouts or macros is something you're interested in, then this is something you may want to note.

 - Worst: No software - what you see is what you get!
 - Kinda Bad: China software